kg-construct/rml-core/spec/docs/joinconditions.md

-If the [Logical Source]() of the [Triples Map]() that contains the [Referencing Object Map]() and the [Logical Source]() of the [Referencing Object Map]()'s [Parent Triples Map]() are not identical, then the referencing object map must have at least one join condition.
+If the [Logical Source]() of the [Triples Map]() that contains the [Referencing Object Map]() and the [Logical Source]() of the [Referencing Object Map]()'s [Parent Triples Map]() are not identical, then the referencing object map MUST have at least one join condition.

 A [Logical Source]() is considered identical to another [Logical Source]() when the set of objects at the end of the property paths starting with `rml:source` and starting with `rml:iterator` are identical.